agbona24/alajo/BACKEND_INTEGRATION_GUIDE.md

 # Backend Integration Guide - Laravel APIs

-This guide shows all the Laravel API endpoints you need to create to connect with the Hajo frontend.
+This guide shows all the Laravel API endpoints you need to create to connect with the Alajo frontend.

 ## Setup